trussworks/Engineering-Playbook/developing/learning/the_effective_engineer.md

 # [Learning Resources](./README.md) / "The Effective Engineer"

 Edmond Lau's _The Effective Engineer_ is an excellent book that covers many aspects of engineering.
-The master package ($249), available on Edmond's site, is worth it for additional material and videos.
+The main package ($249), available on Edmond's site, is worth it for additional material and videos.

 ## Recommended by